Adult degree handbook

 - 23 years of age or older

-- Completion of at least 60 semester or 90 quarter hours of transferable university credit
+- Completion of at least some transferable university credit

 - Regular employment or active involvement with an organization